-Intertek can help you attain FCC Part 68 Certification in less than half the time it takes the FCC
+Intertek can help you attain FCC Part 68 approval

 FCC Part 68 is a Federal regulation in the United States that requires you to test and register your equipment with the Administrative Council for Terminal Attachments (ACTA) prior to its connection to the network.
 The tests designated by ACTA are designed to detect if your equipment presents any potential harm to the network.

-As an Telecommunications Certification Body (TCB), Intertek is authorized by the FCC to grant certifications for all products within its scope of accreditation.
+As a Telecommunications Certification Body (TCB), Intertek is authorized by the FCC to grant certifications and submit supplier’s declaration of conformity for all products within its scope of accreditation.

 We will help you to gain a better understanding of FCC Part 68’s essential components: